Dcb18/Contact/README.md

 # Contact
 denniscoba@gmail.com

-#build project
+# build project
-mvn -e clean package
-use in the root directory of the project
+mvn -e clean package ------ use in the root directory of the project